frankframework/frank-manual/docs/source/deploying/tomcatBasic.rst

    .. image:: frankConsoleFindTestTools.jpg

 #.
 You see you are in the Larva screen (number 1 in the figure below).
-Please enter "/" (number 2) to select all tests into your scenario root (number 3).
-Please note that you see the name here you configured using system property ``scenariosroot1.description``.
+Please choose "/myConfig/" (number 2) and "My Larva tests" (number 3) to select all tests.
+Number 3 shows the value you configured in system property ``scenariosroot1.description``.
 Press "start" (number 4) to run your tests.

    .. image:: larva.jpg